AARYAN-O/AWS-Interview-Questions-/Amazon_EMR.md

 Stable, predictable cost: You pay whether you use the instance or not.
 Best for: Steady-state, predictable workloads (e.g., always-on services, long-running clusters).
 No interruption risk: You have guaranteed capacity. )

+Note: Checkpointing in spark is used so that progress is not lost.